-Votes cast by proxy or in person will be counted by the inspector of election appointed by the Company.
+Votes cast by proxy or in person will be counted by the inspector of election appointed by the company.

 Those who fail to return a proxy or who do not attend the meeting will not count towards determining any required quorum, plurality or majority of votes cast.
-Stockholders and brokers returning proxies or attending the meeting who abstain from voting on the election of directors or on the proposal to ratify Ernst & Young, LLP as our independent public accountants will count towards determining a quorum.
-Such abstentions will have no effect on the election of our directors and will not impact how the shares in the Conn's Voting Trust are voted, which votes in the same proportion as the votes cast "for" and "against" a proposal by all other shareholders, not counting abstentions.
+Stockholders and brokers returning proxies or attending the meeting who abstain from voting on the election of directors or on the proposal to ratify Ernst & Young, LLP as our independent registered public accounting firm will count towards determining a quorum.
+Such abstentions will have no effect on the election of our directors and will not impact how the shares in the Conn's Voting Trust are voted, which votes in the same proportion as the votes cast "FOR" and "AGAINST" a proposal by all other stockholders, not counting abstentions.

 Brokers holding shares of record for customers generally are not entitled to vote on certain matters unless they receive voting instructions from their customers.
 Brokers are permitted to vote on routine, non-controversial proposals in instances where they have not received voting instructions from the beneficial owner of the stock, e.g., ratification of independent public accountants, but are not permitted to vote on non-routine matters.
 In the event that a broker does not receive voting instructions for non-routine matters, a broker may notify us that it lacks voting authority to vote those shares.
 These "broker non-votes" refer to votes that could have been cast on the matter in question by brokers with respect to uninstructed shares if the brokers had received their customers' instructions.
+Pursuant to recent amendments to the New York Stock Exchange rules, all brokers who are members of the New York Stock Exchange will not have discretion to vote shares of their customers on the election of directors, even if the directors are of companies not listed on the New York Stock Exchange unless they receive directions from the customer.
+Accordingly, if your shares are held in your broker's account and you do not submit voting instructions to your broker, your shares will not be counted in determining the outcome of the election of the nine (9) director nominees at the annual meeting.
+In order to minimize the number of broker non-votes and to ensure that your voice is heard in the election of directors, we encourage you to provide voting instructions to the organization that holds your shares by carefully following the instructions provided in the Notice.

 The inspector of election will treat broker non-votes as shares that are present and entitled to vote for the purpose of determining the presence of a quorum.
 However, for the purpose of determining the outcome of any matter as to which the broker has indicated on the proxy that it does not have discretionary authority to vote, those shares will be treated as not present and not entitled to vote with respect to that matter (even though those shares are considered entitled to vote for quorum purposes and may be entitled to vote on other matters).
-These broker non-votes will have no effect on the outcome of the election of our directors or on the proposal to ratify Ernst & Young, LLP as our independent public accountants.
+These broker non-votes will have no effect on the outcome of the election of our directors or on the proposal to ratify Ernst & Young, LLP as our independent registered public accounting firm.